bmuhlack/bmuhlack.github.io/career.md

 Since May 2020: Research assistant and PhD student in the Phonetics group\\
 Universität des Saarlandes, Saarbrücken (Germany)

-Since January 2022: Part of the Student Representative Team of the International Association of Forensic Phonetics and Acoustics ([IAFPA](https://www.iafpa.net/))
+Since January 2022: Part of the Student Representative Team of the International Association of Forensic Phonetics and Acoustics (<a href = "https://www.iafpa.net/" target = "_blank">IAFPA</a>)

 ### Education